GoogleCloudPlatform/cloud-foundation-fabric/modules/cos-container/coredns/README.md

 ### CoreDNS instance

-To create the test instance, simply set the appropriate values in the `test_instance` variable.
-An instance and a custom service account with logging and monitoring write permissions will be created.
+This example shows how to create the single instance optionally managed by the module, providing all required attributes in the `test_instance` variable.
+The instance is purposefully kept simple and should only be used in development, or when designing infrastructures.

 ```hcl
 module "cos-coredns" {